-^{} Includes options for two aircraft in 2007 and five in 2008 which have not yet been exercised.
+^{} Includes options for five aircraft in 2008 which have not yet been exercised.
 The total also assumes Alaska will identify one airplane for delivery in 2008 for which the Company has not secured a delivery position.

 Signatures

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.